Hextical/CMPU/README.md

 One can utilize the program by locating the absolute path to the `instance` folder.
 Check out the releases tab for a binary.

 Example command-line usage:

 `
 CMPU -d "C:\Users\hexii\Documents\MultiMC\instances\1.12.2\.minecraft" "1.12.2"
 `

-Full usage so far (checks for updates, then exports both the old and new manifest) `
+Full usage so far (checks for updates, then exports both the old and new manifest json files)

+`
 CMPU -d "C:\Users\hexii\Documents\MultiMC\instances\1.12.2\.minecraft" "1.12.2" -export-new true -export-old true -manifest C:\Users\hexii\Desktop\export.json
 `

 This will generate two files: an old.json and a manifest.json file within the execution directory.

 To see all possible commands use:

 `
 CMPU -help
 `